zephyrproject-rtos/zephyr/boards/espressif/esp32c3_devkitm/doc/index.rst

    :goals: build flash
    :gen-args: -DOPENOCD=<path/to/bin/openocd> -DOPENOCD_DEFAULT_PATH=<path/to/openocd/share/openocd/scripts>

 You can debug an application in the usual way.
-Here is an example for the :ref:`hello_world` application.
+Here is an example for the :zephyr:code-sample:`hello_world` application.

 .. zephyr-app-commands::
    :zephyr-app: samples/hello_world